 In 1923 Bell & Howell introduced their first Filmo, the model 70A, a single lens camera aimed at the amateur market.
 The 70C was introduced in 1929 and featured a three lens turret, to make changing lenses quicker and easier.
 A kit was available to retro-fit the turret to earlier models.
-The camera held 100 feet of film that it used at 90 feet a minute, meaning it could only film just over a minute of footage at a time.
+The camera held 100 feet of film (40 frames to a foot, so 4000 frames in total) and running at 16 frames per second can film just over four minutes of footage at a time.

 - Object Number:

 - aluminium (metal), bakelite, brass (copper, zinc alloy), felt, glass, leather, metal (unknown)

 - equipment by process